Skip to content

 data.user

 Required if the authentication type is External (Federated) User Authentication or Internal User Authentication, which function as identification authenticators.
 The validation process differs based on the type.
-For 2FA Authentication, this property is ignored, as the authentication process only verifies an already authenticated user.
+For 2FA Authentication, the authentication process only verifies an already authenticated user and doesn't use this property.

 Response from an external service implementing External (Federated) User Authentication: